|

 The Crossing

-crossing a nightmare.
-Midway across the Atlantic the Mayflower was engulfed in
+Atlantic crossing a nightmare.
+Midway across the Atlantic the Mayflower was

-a storm that terribly threatened the vessel.
-Huge waves tossed the boat about,
+engulfed in a storm that terribly threatened the vessel.
+Huge waves tossed the

-heaving and writhing under shrieking, screaming winds that threatened to tear
+boat about, heaving and writhing under shrieking, screaming winds that

-the masts from the deck.
-Seasick passengers shivered below decks, wondering if
+threatened to tear the masts from the deck.
+Seasick passengers shivered below

-considering the trials they endured and those still ahead, the Pilgrims might
+moment, considering the trials they endured and those still ahead, the Pilgrims

-have been tempted to say, "He who hesitates is probably right."
-But the
+might have been tempted to say, "He who hesitates is probably right."
+But

-Pilgrims did not hesitate.
-The Mayflower sailed on and the fate of a
+the Pilgrims did not hesitate.
+The Mayflower sailed on and the fate of

 Land!

-deck.
-Barely visible many miles away a strip of shoreline could be seen.
-The
+rushed on deck.
+Barely visible many miles away a strip of shoreline could be

-Pilgrims dropped to their knees and wept with joy, thanking God.
-After
+seen.
+The Pilgrims dropped to their knees and wept with joy, thanking God.

-sixty-six days and nights on the Atlantic, God had delivered them to the New
+After sixty-six days and nights on the Atlantic, God had delivered them to the

 Two days later the vessel reached Provincetown Bay in